 Lift the rear of vehicle and support with a mechanical stand.
 Allow the slide to extend normally.
-Check the gap half-way between front and rear idler wheels.
+Check the gap halfway between front and rear idler wheels.
 Measure between slider shoe and bottom inside of track.

-When using the track tension gauge (P/N 529 0215 00), slide U shape extrusion to proper deflection.
+When using the track tension gauge (P/N 529 0215 00), slide U-shape extrusion to proper deflection.
+Refer to TECHNICAL DATA 10.

-- 1. Example: 45 mm - 2.
-Extrusion
+1. Example: 45 mm

+2. Extrusion

-Sub-Section 05 (TRACK)
+Subsection 06 (TRACK)

-Insert pre-setted gauge between slider shoe and track.
+Insert preset gauge between slider shoe and track.
 Allow gauge to settle by forcing track up and down.
-Track tension is as specified when edge of gauge reaches lign.
+Track tension is as specified when edge of gauge reaches line.

-1. Lign
+TYPICAL 1.
+Line